bkwon0402/bkwon0402.github.io/item/wefinance.md

 # Icon Design

-I also designed icons the company used on the website.
+I also designed icons using the gradients I designed for the logo.
 <div class="logo18"></div>

 <br>